 LSE's Helpline and Area Offices.
-LSE's unique combination of brief services over the Helpline and extended representation through the Area Offices is an innovative, effective, and efficient way to deliver legal services to Maine's needy elderly.
+LSE's unique combination of brief services over the Helpline and extended representation through the Area Offices is an innovative, effective, and efficient way to deliver legal services to Maine's needy older people.

-LSE's Helpline gives every needy elderly Mainer with access to a phone the ability to call toll free and speak directly with a live attorney or paralegal.
+LSE's Helpline gives every needy older Mainer with access to a phone the ability to call toll free and speak directly with a live attorney or paralegal.
 This is vitally important in a rural state like Maine, where the majority of the population does not live in close proximity to a legal service provider's office.
-This type of access is particularly important for seniors, who often are unable to travel even the short distances necessary to visit a legal service provider's office.
+This type of access is particularly important for older people, who often are unable to travel even the short distances necessary to visit a legal service provider's office.

 LSE's Health Insurance Counseling Program.
 LSE has joined with the Office of Aging and Disability Services and the Area Agencies on Aging to create a Health Insurance Counseling program with a special grant from the Centers for Medicare and Medicaid Services.
 The Health Insurance Counseling program provides elderly Mainers with information and assistance to help them navigate an increasingly complex health care system to get the care they need.
 Disabled Medicare beneficiaries who are under 65 years of age are also able to use this service.
 The Health Insurance Counseling program is part of LSE's Helpline.